xh125/LVCSH/README.md

 ## Example

 1. make a work directory
-2. In work dir do epw calculate
+2. In work dir do epw calculate, the dir structure as follow

 ```
                     (work directory)
         ___________________|____________________
        |             |            |             |
      relax          scf         phonon         epw
 ```
+In directory epw to calculate the electron-phonon coupling matrix using the changed EPW code.
+And the output be named dependend on the kpoint: as epw40.out, epw80.out, epw120.out, epw160.out.
+Used to test the kpoint and qpoint convergence.
+3.

 ## Butterfly of the code